huangli/Udacity-Project5/README.md

 ### 4. Features and Scaling
 #### 4.1 Features Selection
 I use SelectKBest to pick features, and select the top 4 features who get higher scores, you may see the pic below.
+They are dalary, loan_advances, deferred_income and expenses.
 ![feature scores.png](/feature scores.png)
 The code is below.
 ```